facebook/react/docs/docs/reference-react.md

 }
 ```

-`React.Component` is the base class for React components when they are defined using ES6 classes.
 See the [React.Component API Reference](/react/docs/react-component.html) for a list of methods and properties related to the base `React.Component` class.

 * * *